-Expanding your email list and keeping it updated is a never-ending effort.
-Fortunately, there are some simple ways to maintain a steady stream of sign-ups:
+Once you’ve begun expanding your email list, there are many ways to maintain a steady stream of sign-ups:

-- Regularly upload the attendee list from your ticketing partner into your email marketing platform.
-If you use Eventbrite, you can sync directly with the best email service for musicians or venues like yours, with options like MailChimp and Emma.
+- Regularly upload the attendee list from your events into your email marketing platform.
+We can help you sync directly with the best email service for musicians or venues like yours, with options like MailChimp and Emma.

 3. Segment your audience

-In addition to a regular email newsletter that goes to your full list or a large portion of it, you should send smaller, more targeted emails to showcase key content for specific target audiences.
-Send these emails to fans in a specific city or region, or people who attended certain past shows and might be interested in other shows like it.
+In addition to a regular email newsletter that goes to your full list (or a large portion of it), you should send smaller, more targeted emails to showcase key content for specific target audiences.
+Send these emails to fans in a specific city or region, or people who attended particular past shows and might be interested in other shows like it.

 You can foster excitement and build brand loyalty by sending out recaps within a day or two after each show.
 Be sure to: